 Excruciating, devastating shock, and surreal grief.
 I couldn’t move, think, eat, or comprehend.
 All I could do was take space and go through the emotions.

 We arrived in Truckee and my older son was already at the door, he was surprised to see both his brother and me.
 He knew something was wrong.
 We asked him to sit down as we told him the bad news.
 Us three sobbed, holding each other tight.
-He was in shock as we all were.
-And then the woulda, coulda, shoulda’s started to come rushing in as if any of us could change this horrible reality and outcome.
-As a mother, to see any of your children hurt is painful in itself.
+He was as shocked as we all were.
+And then the woulda, coulda, shoulda started to come rushing in as if any of us could change this horrible reality and outcome.
+As a mother, to see any of your children hurt is painful in and of itself.
 I could not even imagine what my sister was going through.

 When I got home all I could think about was getting myself down to my hometown to be with my grieving sister and her family.
 I was told not to come because of the threat of Covid-19.
 So while my sisters and brother were able to all grieve together, I had no choice but to go through this alone.
 The communication with my family was spotty and I wasn’t able to talk to my sister directly.
 I wanted to be with her.
 I wanted to hold her.
 I wanted to just be in the same room with her.
 I desperately wanted to be in that pod.

 I was forced to say goodbye to my nephew.
 This day was so surreal.
 There were only 20 people allowed into the church and each individual family had to sit six feet apart.
 As I entered the front of the church I saw my sister next to her son’s casket, and she motions a kiss with her hand from her masked face.
 I couldn’t even look her in the eyes.
 I was heartbroken and at that moment I felt so much sadness.